rgilks/geno-1/docs/SPEC.md

 To ensure a "fantastic result", the development should proceed in stages, verifying each piece:

 1. **Initial Setup:** Get a basic Rust+WASM project running with WebGPU rendering something simple (like a triangle or cube on screen) and Web Audio playing a test tone.
 This ensures the environment and build pipeline are correct (WebGPU initialization, etc.).
 Use this to verify browser compatibility (e.g., test in Chrome Canary or current stable with proper flags if needed).
-2. **Basic 3D Scene (implemented):** The scene is in place with an ambient waves fullscreen pass and three instanced voice markers representing voices.
+2. **Basic 3D Scene (implemented):** The scene is in place with an ambient waves fullscreen pass that reacts to voice positions through displacement and proximity effects.
 There are no placeholder objects.
 The camera is fixed (the `AudioListener` tracks it for spatial audio).
 Interaction testing is via pointer hover/drag and keyboard; orbit/mouselook is not used.
 3. **Audio Generation:** Implement the audio engine’s core:

    - Pick a scale (e.g., C major pentatonic) and generate a repeating random sequence for one voice.
 Use an OscillatorNode to play it.
 Ensure timing is consistent.